 Laser surgery of the eye has several advantages:

-If retinal tears are found before the retina detaches, they can be treated with the argon or krypton laser.
+Most retinal tears can be treated with the argon or krypton laser, if they are found before the retina detaches.
 The laser helps bond the retina to the wall of the eye, preventing a retinal detachment.